 Occlusion: What's Behind a Bite?

-According to the American Association of Orthodontists, occlusion is the relationship between your upper (maxillary) and lower (mandibular) teeth as they come into functional contact, such as when you bite, chew or swallow.
-The relationship between the occlusal (chewing) surfaces of your teeth as they come together is important because a poor occlusal relationship can have harmful and even painful consequences.
-A poor occlusal relationship can translate to the breakdown of teeth, gums, muscles of the head and neck and the jaw joint itself.
+According to the American Association of Orthodontists, occlusion is the relationship between your upper (maxillary) and lower (mandibular) teeth as they come into functional contact, such as when you bite, chew or close your jaws together.
+The way the occlusal (chewing) surfaces of any of your teeth come together affects the other teeth, in addition to your gums, your neck and head, the muscles of the jaw, the jaw joint and your oral health.

-When your dentist examines your occlusion, he or she is looking at how chewing forces, or those forces that occur when your teeth come together, could negatively impact your oral health (including the muscles and joints of the head and neck).
-Keep in mind that force is also exerted on your teeth when they come together during clenching or grinding – in fact the forces generated during these habits are typically much larger than when simply chewing and can be that much more destructive.
+When your dentist examines your occlusion, he or she is looking at how chewing forces, or those forces that occur when your teeth come together, could cause a breakdown of the teeth, gums, muscles and joints.
+Force is also exerted on your teeth when they come together during clenching or grinding.
+Your dentist will assess what might be done, if necessary, to prevent or correct any problems associated with chewing force.

 Evaluating Your Occlusion